Save water

 Working together for a greener Scotland

-Scottish Water provides over 1.5 billion litres of water a day to households and business premises across Scotland.
+Scottish Water provides over 1.8 billion litres of water a day to households and business premises across Scotland.

-Scottish Water is one of the largest single users of electricity in Scotland; collecting, treating and pumping drinking water to your home and treating the waste water that leaves your home before being returned to the environment.
-We then use more energy heating it up in our everyday lives, which produces carbon dioxide (CO²).
+Scottish Water provides vital water and wastewater services to over 2.6 million households and over 160,000 business premises across Scotland.
+Scottish Water is one of the largest single users of electricity in Scotland by collecting, treating and pumping water to your home, as well as treating the wastewater that leaves your home before this is returned safely to the environment.
+We then use more energy heating it up to use at home, which produces carbon dioxide (CO2).

 How can you save water?